stt-datacore/website/static/crew/eddington_maquis_crew.md

 ---
-name: "Maquis Eddington"
+name: Maquis Eddington
 rarity: 4
-series: "ds9"
+series: ds9
-memory_alpha: ""
+memory_alpha: ds9
-bigbook_tier:
+bigbook_tier: 14
-events:
+events: 0
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+Instant ship damage for one star can be useful for a new player, but the accompanying stats (both in the arena and overall) aren't good enough.
+Your crew slots are more valuable.